PhilipYip1988/python-tutorials/008_collections_module/readme.md

 ![img_012](./images/img_012.png)

 The Spyder Variable Explorer, doesn't show the Field names and the ```NamedTuple``` subclass ```DateTuple``` instance ```today``` just displays as an ordinary ```tuple```:

 ![img_013](./images/img_013.png)

 ![img_014](./images/img_014.png)

-Hopefully Field will be added, alongside the field names.
+Hopefully a Field column will be added, that displays the field names.

+##